CONTINUING PROFESSIONAL DEVELOPMENT (CPD)

 The scheme supports the objective of the Irish Bar to ‘provide its clients with a high level of expertise in all areas of law combined with skilled advocacy’.

-Details of the scheme are outlined below.
-Members will be responsible for Their own planned development.
+An overview of the scheme is outlined below.
+Members are responsible for their own planned development.

-The rules of the CPD scheme may be subject to revision by the Bar Council periodically.
+The rules of the CPD scheme may be subject to revision by The Bar of Ireland periodically.

-The Bar Council CPD Scheme commenced on 1st October 2005 and it applies to all practicing barristers.
+The Bar of Ireland CPD scheme commenced on 1st October 2005 and it applies to all practicing barristers.
 A CPD practice year is a period of 12 months ending on 30th September each year.

 To meet the points requirement barristers are free to choose activities relevant to their individual professional needs.
 Points are generally accrued on the basis of one point per hour of activity.

-Every barrister shall endeavor to keep a record of the CPD undertaken and to comply with the scheme.
+Every barrister shall endeavour to keep a record of the CPD undertaken and to comply with the scheme.

 The activity must be:

 Of significant intellectual or practical content and must deal primarily with matters related to the practice of law;

 Conducted by persons or bodies that have suitable qualifications;